andyagdw/prize_and_trap_game/README.md

 ## Game Description 📋

-**Objective**: Collect as many prizes as possible within 30 seconds. <br>
+**Objective**: Collect as many prizes as possible within 30 seconds <br>
-**Game Board**: A 20x20 grid where prizes and traps randomly appear. <br>
+**Game Board**: A 20x20 grid where prizes and traps randomly appear <br>
 **Gameplay**:
-* Prizes and traps appear at random positions and intervals.
+* Prizes and traps appear at random positions and intervals
-* Prizes and traps stay on the board for a random duration.
+* Prizes and traps stay on the board for a random duration
-* Clicking on a prize increases your score by 3 points.
+* Clicking on a prize increases your score by 3 points
-* Clicking on a trap ends the game immediately with a score of -100.
+* Clicking on a trap ends the game immediately with a score of -100
-* The game ends automatically after 30 seconds.
+* The game ends automatically after 30 seconds

 ## Difficulty levels 📈